HerryTech/Excel-from-scratch/README.md

 # Excel From Scratch

 This repository documents my journey of re-learning Microsoft Excel from the very beginning to advanced level.
 I want to start over, build consistency, and track my daily progress here on GitHub.

-# Excel from Scratch

-This repository documents my complete Excel learning journey from beginner  It is structured in **three stages**, each building on the previous one through hands-on lessons, practical exercises, and real-world projects.
+It is structured in **three stages**, each building on the previous one through hands-on lessons, practical exercises, and real-world projects.
 The goal is to master Excel for data analysis, business reporting, and decision-making.

 ## Learning Path